Moondru Mudichu: Plot

 Balaji and Prasath are roommates in Chennai.
 Balaji falls in love with 18-year-old Selvi, who lives in the same apartment complex.
 Prasath, who has his eyes on Selvi, pretends to back Balaji's love while secretly hoping to create a divide between them.
 Selvi realizes Prasath's intentions when she finds out that he has seduced Menaka, an innocent girl living in the same apartment complex.
 However, she is unable to convince Balaji, who hero-worships Prasath.

 Things come to a head when Selvi, Balaji, and Prasath go for a picnic by the lake.
-Balaji topples over by accident.
+Balaji falls into the lake by accident.
 Prasath refuses to jump in and save Balaji, on the pretext that he does not know how to swim.
 A devastated Selvi returns home to another shock: her sister, who plays small roles in films, has been in a fire accident which has left her face permanently scarred.
 Overnight, Selvi's life undergoes a change.

 Selvi comes across an advertisement in the paper for a second marriage to Viswanathan, a wealthy man in Salem with four children, and applies for the same.
 However, Viswanathan refuses to marry a young girl like Selvi and asks her to take care of the kids instead.
 Impressed by her service, he requests her to marry his eldest son, who turns out to be none other than Prasath, who visits his father during the weekend.

 Prasath continues to harass Selvi and orders her to marry him.
 He gives her a week to decide and returns to Chennai.
 In an attempt to salvage her life, Selvi successfully persuades Viswanathan to marry her before Prasath returns the next weekend.
 This puts Prasath in an uncomfortable situation, as Selvi taunts him back using her 'mother' status.
 Meanwhile, Selvi spots Menaka, who has given birth to Prasath's child, brings them home, and tries to convince Prasath to marry her, but he rejects them.

 Viswanathan accidentally finds out about the prior relationship between Prasath and Selvi and enacts an accident to make Prasath agree to his immoral past.
 Prasath repents for his mistakes and agrees to marry Menaka.